-The 26th Annual Canadian Orthopaedic Association (COA) Basic Science Course will be held from the 17th to the 23rd of August 2013 on the University of Toronto Campus at the Health Science Building, 155 College St, Toronto, 610 Auditorium.
-Accommodation will be at the nearby Courtyard by Marriott Downtown (see venue details).
+The 27th Annual Canadian Orthopaedic Association (COA) Basic Science Course will be held from the 25th to the 31st of October 2014 at the Ottawa Conference and Event Centre (see venue details).

 The COA Basic Science Course is designed for the "mature" orthopaedic resident (ideally midway through training), but would also be of use for the orthopaedist who wants to return to the basic fundamentals of orthopaedic practice.

 Ideally, you will develop the ability to conceptualize and understand all clinical problems at multiple levels - pathophysiology at the cellular level, gross morphology as reflected on the radiograph, and clinical presentation as assessed through history, physical examination, and laboratory parameters.

 This information is highly relevant to other disciplines including: pathology, radiology, rehabilitation medicine, rheumatology, and physiotherapy.